leta199/Rejection-Sampling/README.md

 Is the name of this function graphed as:
 <img width="1067" height="837" alt="Image" src="https://github.com/user-attachments/assets/33543cf6-8fbd-4598-a47b-1b77b7ef988b" />

+**Proposal probability denisty function**

+This is a known probability distribution that we can easily sample from e.g in R. It must follow the following criteria:
+1) Cover the target pdf i.e proposal_pdf(x) >= target_pdf(x) for any x
+2) Be in the the general shape of the target

+For this target proposal I seleced an exponential distribution with lambda = 1 translated by +5

+`porposal_pdf(x)`

  ## PROJECT STRUCTURE
 |[Simulation- Monte Carlo Integration](https://github.com/leta199/Monte-Carlo-Integration/blob/main/Integration%20by%20simulation.r)
 |├── [Rejection sampling R script](https://github.com/leta199/Rejection-Sampling/blob/main/Rejection%20sampling.r)